KartikChinda/pixelPlex/README.md

 - For the sidebar, create your constants folder and add all the links and the routes in an array there.

 - Pertaining to values in the sidebar, create the components to be rendered on the right side like home, upcoming etc.

+- Time to create the navbar.
+Pretty simple in the desktop version, but for the mobile version we are using the shadCn sheet component to work on a self closing hamburger component, so develop that.

+- Auth using clerk, just follow these steps:
+    1. npm install @clerk/nextjs
+    2. Set up env variables.
+    3. Create middleware.ts in the root directory and copy paste the code given.
+    4. Add clerkProvider to the layout of the app.
+    5. Inside the middleware, set up protected routes.

+- Set up the route you want to take for signIn and signUp in the env file, and then design them.
+- Do the step above for signUp as well.